PaulBatchelor/bitlang/README.md

 # Bitlang

-Bitlang is a tiny stack-based DSL written in ANSI-C, designed for the sole purpose of producing procedurally generated 1-bit art.
+Bitlang is a tiny stack-based DSL, designed for the sole purpose of producing procedurally generated 1-bit art.

+It is implemented in ANSI-C, and written in a literate programming style.

 ## Sample